 I often take London for granted.
+And London at Christmas time is something else.
 If I find myself wanting to visit a busy city, I’d always rather go abroad than go to London.
 But after a failed visit to Winter Wonderland on opening night a few years ago, we decided to try again.
-And I wanted to try out my new camera (post about that coming soon).

 Kynance Mews is one of the prettiest streets in London that I’ve ever seen.
 Tucked down a side street in the Kensington area you’d probably miss it if you weren’t actively looking for it.
 I do tend to go for darker tones in my photography anyway, but I can imagine it looking so much better in literally any other season apart from this one!

 Another place ticked off my list is Leadenhall Market located right in the middle of Canary Wharf.
 It was bustling full of businessmen enjoying a beer on their lunch break and people going about their day.
 They used it as Diagon Alley in one of the Harry Potter films, and the Leaky Cauldron was also nearby (which is actually an optician’s!).

 Would a trip to London ever be complete without visiting Notting Hill?
 I didn’t get many photos here because it was starting to get dark, and I was absolutely shattered.

 Honestly, I don’t feel like I got many photos compared to some of my other trips.
 We took advantage of the public transport wherever we could but we still did a hell of a lot of walking.
 My back and legs were killing me by the end of each day.
 And with the evening’s drawing in at around 4 pm, I didn’t have as many daylight hours as I’d have liked to be able to get all the photos I wanted.